![]() |

 I do not remember agreeing to arbitrate claims against my employer.
 Do I still have to go to arbitration?

-The employer must only prove that you agreed to arbitrate your claims against it, not that you remember doing so.
-However, the agreement must be in writing.
-If the employer can produce a copy of the written agreement with your signature on it, you wil probably be bound by it.
+The employer has to prove that you agreed to arbitrate your claims against it.
+The agreement must be in writing.
+Normally the employer will have to produce a copy of the signed and written agreement.

 The arbitration agreement that my employer showed me did not have my signature on it.
 Do I still have to go to arbitration?

 Maybe.
-The employer has to prove that you agreed to arbitration, not that you signed an arbitration agreement.
-In other words, if the employer can prove that you agreed to arbitration even though you did not sign the agreement, you may still be bound by the agreement.
+The employer has to prove that you agreed to arbitration and, in Ohio, that the agreement is in writing.
+The employer does not have to prove that you signed the arbitration agreement.
+In other words, if your employer can prove that you agreed to arbitration even though you did not sign the agreement, you may still be bound by the agreement.

 Arbitration is a process for resolving legal disputes that uses private arbitrators hired by the parties instead of the courts.
-Once the arbitrator makes a decision, the parties usually cannot appeal it and the decision is binding, just like a court decision.
+Once the arbitrator makes a decision, the parties usually cannot appeal it and the decision is binding.

 Why should I arbitrate my dispute?